 The Next Steps

 The process of applying to graduate studies or professional schools can be daunting, especially when you do not know where to start.
-CaPS offers many tools to assist you along the way, including our recommended podcasts.
+CaPS offers many tools including the following workshops to assist you along the way:

 - Thinking About Grad School?